-Adjunct Faculty Beth Fonfrias Alice Jones-Nelson Emily LaPadura Jenna Lynch Peter Shaker
+Adjunct Faculty Beth Fonfrias Alice Jones-Nelson Emily LaPadura Peter Shaker Margarette Connor Jaclyn Watterson

 Please click here to view more information about The Writing Center, where students are able to receive support in any aspect of writing at any stage of the writing process.
 Students have the opportunity to work individually with peer tutors, graduate Writing Center Fellows, and professional instructors.
 Walk-in assistance is available from 10 AM-9 PM Monday-Thursday, 10 AM-6 PM on Friday and 4-9 PM on Sunday.